elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Draft.md

     >
     > Commission us, O Lord.
 Make this small home Your Embassy of Grace on earth, a beacon of Your light, until we complete our mission and return, together, to our true and final home with You.
 Ameen.

+> **The Guardian's Footnote:** This prayer is not an end; it is a beginning.
+It is the signing of your new commission as ambassadors.
+A commission is not a certificate to be framed; it is a duty to be lived.
+Do not let this book become a trophy on a shelf.
+Let it become a tool in your hand.
+The work begins now.

 ---
 ---